drand/drand/README.md

 ## I Want Randomness Now!

 Sure thing, the script `run_local.sh` is made for you.
-This script setup 6 drand docker nodes on your machine and runs them in order to fresh produce local randomness every two seconds.
+This script setups 6 drand docker nodes on your machine and runs them in order to produce fresh local randomness every two seconds.
 First, make sure you have **Docker installed**.
 Then launch the script with:
 ```bash
 ./run_local.sh
 ```